greenboxal/doggohub/doc/university/glossary/README.md

 ### Code Review

 Examination of a progam's code.
 The main aim is to maintain high quality standards of code that is being shipped.
-Merge requests [serve as a code review tool](https://about.gitlab.com/2014/09/29/gitlab-flow/) in GitLab.
+Merge requests [serve as a code review tool](https://about.doggohub.com/2014/09/29/doggohub-flow/) in DoggoHub.

 ### Code Snippet